janfeitsma/MRA-prototype/INTEGRATION-CMAKE.md

 The [CMakeLists.txt](#cmakeliststxt) chapter describes how to depend on targets defined by MRA repo.

 ## Use only

-no (explicit) git checkout, just download and use the code.
+No (explicit) git checkout, just download and use the code.

 ## Use & develop via subrepo